Skip to main content

 which is indicated in the Target Address field of the ND message.

-registration, per section 5.5 of [RFC8505]; in that case, the prefix
+for a registration, per section 5.5 of [RFC8505]; in that case, the

-field that is used in the NA response for the Status.
+overloading the field that is used in the NA response for the Status.

-5. Extending RFC 7400
+5. Updating RFC 7400

-This specification Extends "6LoWPAN-GHC: Generic Header Compression
+This specification updates "6LoWPAN-GHC: Generic Header Compression

 for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs)"